liqotech/liqo/docs/pages/User/Install/pre-install.md

 Depending on the physical setup of your cluster, you need to properly configure, at install time, how those services are exposed and can be reached by remote clusters.
 Below we present some common scenarios that Liqo can handle.
 Once you identify yours, you can refer to the *table* of each section to find how to determine the right values you should specify.

 The exposition parameters can be configured at installation time using the [Liqo Helm Chart](/user/install/chart_values) and updated after the installation by issuing an ``helm update`` after changing them in your values.yml.
 If you need more information about Helm and how charts can be configured, you can have a look at the [Helm official documentation](https://helm.sh/docs/).
 Pay attention that changing exposition parameters may affect and break active peerings.
-We suggest disabling all peerings before changing the Liqo exposition configuration.
+We suggest to disable all peerings before changing the Liqo exposition configuration.

 ### Cloud to cloud